Northeast Police Radio Encryption: A Regional Transparency Crisis

 Pittsburgh maintains partial access while Allegheny County builds infrastructure that could eventually support full encryption.
 The Steel City is at a crossroads.

-At Risk: County-wide P25 system transition could enable full encryption if advocates don't act now.
+The county-wide P25 system transition could enable full encryption if advocates don't act now.

 Full Pittsburgh AnalysisTimeline: How the Northeast Went Dark